adouglas10/hello-world/README.md

 # hello-world
+Hello Humans:

-This is a training repository effort
+This is a test message that I'm including int he readme file.